 Born in France, my first European trip was on the Orient Express when I was five weeks old (I did bring my parents along).
-I then grew up in Canada - where we lived long enough to become citizens - and Spain, where we returned to after each move.
+I then grew up in Canada – where we lived long enough to become citizens – and Spain, the “home base” where we returned to after each move.

 But I’m not done with travel, not by a long shot.